9. Putting Things Together

 • Understand the problem

-• This cannot be understated — this is a big part of solving any problem
+• This cannot be overstated — this is a big part of solving any problem

 • We know how to do this, so we will start here